"Glass Nails" Are Going To Be Everywhere — Here Are 8 Ideas To Inspire You

 @heluviee chic for spooky szn ✨🥀 sosoo obsessed w how glassy these look ! evrything i used is on my ama zon sf♥️ ib @sansungnails #nails #fallnails #nailinspo #halloweennails #diynails #nailtutorial #glassnails #rednails #velvetnails #cateyenails ♬ original sound - ahsmads

 There are a few steps to achieving the glass nail manicure in salons.
 The key?
 A magnetic gel polish.
-“To start, there’s usually a base gel colour, like black for a darker manicure, or white or a sheer nude colour,” explains Streets.
-Following the base coat, it’s time for a layer of magnetic gel polish in the colour of your choice.
-Streets rates silver as a great accent for most colourways.
+“To start, there’s usually a base gel color, like black for a darker manicure, or white or a sheer nude color,” explains Streets.
+Following the base coat, it’s time for a layer of magnetic gel polish in the color of your choice.
+Streets rates silver as a great accent for most colorways.
 “While it’s still wet, a magnetic wand is held above the nail and pulled to one side,” says Streets.
 “The iron powder fragments in the polish are attracted to the magnet, which gathers and shifts them all to one side of the nail for that signature reflective look.”

 @nailsbyelisee literally the most beautiful set ever #cateyenails #glassnails #gelxnailinspo ♬ Bed Chem - Sabrina Carpenter